 An interval is the amount of space between two tick marks on a number line.

-The scale for each number line is different, but the interval is the same for both lines.
 You know several strategies to determine the relationship between two quantities: drawing models, building tape diagrams, and scaling up or down.
 You can also use a double number line to visualize these relationships.
 A double number line is a model that is made up of two number lines used together to represent the ratio between two quantities.
 The intervals on each number line maintain the same ratio.